jundalisay/sp/content/en/research/heisenberg/physics/chapter-03.md

 `observed' means observed within the accuracy of the experiment.

 It represents our knowledge in so far as another observer could perhaps know the position of the electron more accurately.
 The error in the experiment does – at least to some extent – not represent a property of the electron but a deficiency in our knowledge of the electron.

-Also this deficiency of knowledge is expressed in the probability function.
+This deficiency of knowledge is expressed in the probability function.

 In classical physics one should in a careful investigation also consider the error of the observation.